How to create an aesthetics business plan - Hamilton Fraser

 7. Financials

 Last but certainly not least, you must include a financial section in your business plan.
-This component should provide facts and figures showing how fast you expect your business to grow and how you plan to fund that growth.
-You also need to demonstrate how you will monitor and report on the finances.
+This should provide facts and figures showing how fast you expect your business to grow and how you plan to fund that growth.
+You will also need to demonstrate how you will monitor and report on the finances.

-expenses such as membership of a professional body.
+If you are starting out, you should include an assumption of start-up costs, taking into account the purchase cost of any equipment or fixtures, wages, benefits, lease and utility costs, insurance and other expenses such as membership of a professional body.
 In addition, you should include an estimate of earnings based on your market research and likely market share for the first three to five years.

 The financial section of a standard business plan includes four key financial statements:

-1. Cash flow statement
+• Cash flow statement

-2. Break-even analysis
+• Break-even analysis

 A break-even analysis is a composition of costs and sales revenue.
 Costs are broken down into variable costs and fixed costs.
 Variable costs fluctuate from month to month and include the products you will need to perform treatments, utility costs, operating expenses, equipment and employee wages.
 Variable costs can be direct or indirect.
-Direct costs are those which are directly attributed to production such as wages and products like botulinum toxin.
+Direct costs are those that are directly attributed to production, such as wages and products like botulinum toxin.
 Indirect costs are not directly attributable to production, such as the maintenance of any equipment.

-3. Balance sheet
+• Balance sheet

-4. Income statement
+• Income statement

 An income statement is a scorecard based on the financial performance of your business that reflects a balance between sales and expenses.
 It is calculated by combining earnings, business expenses, capital, and inventory and raw material costs.
 Using these financial categories, an income statement will show a net profit or net loss, usually over a company’s fiscal year.